-What do Gen. 2:24-25 and Eph.
-5: 21-33 have in common?
-When rightly understood, they both provide an almost formula-like description for a pleasurable, loving, faithful marriage of oneness.
-And both passages are built on equality and mutuality.
+When rightly understood, Gen. 2:24-25 and Eph.
+5: 21-33 provide an almost formula-like description for a pleasurable, loving, faithful marriage of oneness built on equality and mutuality.
 Modern science teaches what the writers of Genesis and Ephesians could not have known.

 Listening to the redemptive spirit even within Scripture’s difficult slavery texts is essential for Christians who want to live out a faith that unfolds the fullness of Christ in our world.
 This general session will develop “movement meaning” within the text of Scripture and, in particular, within the slavery texts and then draw parallels to the egalitarian movement.